Having backup messages might not be worth the risk to your privacy

 Backups are an essential part of using computers.
 Except where secure messaging is concerned.
 Secure chat backups are a trade-off between convenience and security.
 Some people want to be able to recover chats no matter what.
 Other people are willing to lose older messages to protect their privacy and the people they communicate with.
 When you choose to backup your secure messages it’s not just your privacy and security at risk—it’s all the people you’ve chatted with as well.

-The trade-offs of backup messages
+What are the trade-offs of backup messages?

 When we talk about backup messages for chats, the discussion starts to get detailed and complicated very quickly.
 What are the trade-offs when allowing you to get data back.
 Where is the balance between “oops” protections and security?
 There are three big challenges with backup messages: